 #12: Carve Out a Path for Building the Future of the Company

-This helps to build the company not just today but well into the future as well.
+This helps to build the company not just today but well into the future.
 Consider the value of succession planning alone.
+Often, companies struggle significantly when top leadership or the business owner leaves, especially if that person is the company’s founder and brand.

-Often, companies struggle significantly when top leadership or the owner of the business leaves, especially if that is the founder and the brand of the company.
-When there is strong succession planning in place over a period of time, employees, key stakeholders, and external stakeholders know what is to come and have faith in that transition.
+When strong succession planning has been in place for some time, employees, key stakeholders, and external stakeholders know what is to come and have faith in that transition.

 See Related: Perrigo Company plc ESG Profile (PRGO): Is It Sustainable?